 - According to estimates, more than 12 million IT engineers use Java.

-- Despite the already ubiquitous use of Java, 40% of respondents in a survey plan to increase Java usage further.
+- Despite Java’s ubiquitous use, 40% of survey respondents plan to increase their Java usage further.

-- Several million people are learning Java annually, and the number of developers who know Java is expected to increase in 2023.
+- Several million people learn Java annually, and the number of developers who know It is expected to increase in 2025.

 Origin and Development of Oracle Java